 NYU Langone Fertility Center has lovingly welcomed over 1,600 babies born with the assistance of donor eggs.
 Whether you choose to pursue a fresh egg donation or a frozen donor egg cycle, you're in good hands with our team of internationally recognized physicians and laboratorians

 What is the treatment process for recipients?

-Your individual treatment will be determined by the doctors at your treatment clinic.
+We understand that every path to parenthood is unique, and we collaborate with our patients to provide data-driven guidance and develop treatment plans specific to each individual.
 Because the process is unique to each woman’s needs, the best way to learn more about what you can expect is to schedule an appointment with a physician.

 Can I be a recipient if I have had my Fallopian tubes removed or I am menopausal?